-Since then, we have seen considerable improvement, in line with the targets set by the Board of Executive Directors.
-As of 31 December 2021, these proportions had increased to 32.5% and 43% respectively.
+Since then, we have seen considerable improvement, especially on the first level.
+In line with the targets set by the Executive Board, as of 31 December 2022, these percentages are 30% and 40%, respectively.

 The Board is in favor of measures focused on succession planning and career development for all associates.
 Hence, a number of Diversity, Equity and Inclusion (DEI) initiatives have been launched across the group, including the introduction of online courses to help employees understand their own inherent biases.
 In 2021, Gen Re hosted its first group-wide global DEI Town Hall Meeting virtually.
 Furthermore, we launched several Employee Resource Groups to promote DEI with a focus on the following groups: Multicultural Professionals and Allies, Professional Women and Allies, LGBTQ Professionals and Allies, Working Parents and Allies.
+In the summer of 2022, Gen Re's first Global Diversity, Equity and Inclusion Officer was appointed.
+His focus is making DEI a core ingredient in the design and execution of Gen Re's business strategy and embed it in the activities of the organization.